The stadium is served by four train stations:

 - Completed upgrade of the Victoria line (both rolling stock replacement and service frequency) increasing capacity at Tottenham Hale and Seven Sisters stations with trains every 100 seconds at peak times.

-- Redevelopment of Tottenham Hale Interchange - with the creation of a new combined train and TUBE station entrance (to be complete mid-2019 but fully operational in the meantime).
+- Redevelopment of Tottenham Hale Interchange - with the creation of a new combined train and TUBE station entrance.